back to all news and opinions

 Unfortunately, this pot of extra capital comes tied with uncertainty and frustration – like spending up to 40 hours to do each claim, not knowing whether HMRC will pay out in three months or twelve, and fruitlessly chasing for answers.

-This is exactly what Adsum offers, including:
+This is exactly what Adsum offers.

 How does tax credits finance compare to other options?